 To care properly for your orchid you will firstly need to be certain you can offer the environment to which it is best suited, to ensure it can grow and bloom to its full potential.

-You will need to consider whether you have enough room allocated to your orchid for it to grow fully in, and if not, whether you have a second suitable location to move it to (this is greatly dependant on specie size).
+You will need to consider whether you have enough room allocated to your orchid for it to grow fully in, and if not, whether you have a second suitable location to move it to (this is greatly dependant on species size).

-Secondly, depending on the species of course, orchids can require either cool, intermediate or warm temperatures to grow, so make sure that you can offer the correct temperaturerequirements for your chosen species.
+Secondly, depending on the species, of course, orchids can require either cool, intermediate or warm temperatures to grow, so make sure that you can offer the correct temperature requirements for your chosen species.

 Avoid strong, direct sunlight, if you are growing them on a south-facing window make sure it is well shaded.

 A cool room temperature is best, avoid placing orchids near heat sources, such as radiators.
-Ideally aim to maintain a temperature between 65-85f (18-30c), with as few sudden temperature changes as possible.
+Ideally aim to maintain a temperature between 65-85f (18-30c), with a few sudden temperature changes as possible.
 Be wary of colder days as low temperatures can result in the leaves of your orchid turning yellow in colour and proceeding to drop off.
-If this happens remove dead foliage and continue caring as normal.
+If this happens to remove dead foliage and continue caring as normal.